How often should you lubricate your treadmill?

-With a new treadmill it is recommended that you oil the deck with 5ml of silicone oil before its first use.
+With a new treadmill it is recommended that you lubricate the deck with 5ml of silicone oil before its first use.
 Whilst treadmills are pre-lubricated by their manufacturer they may have spent significant time in a warehouse, which could impact the efficacy of the initial oil placed on the running deck.
-Following on from this initial oiling you should be oiling new treadmills once a week, every week, for the first month.
-After that, regularly oiling your treadmill once a month is a healthy habit for the life cycle of your treadmill.
+Following on from this initial lubrication you should be lubricating new treadmills once a week, every week, for the first month.
+After that, regularly lubricating your treadmill once a month is a healthy habit for the life cycle of your treadmill.

 At Fitness Warehouse we recommend using silicone oil from The Gym and Treadmill Surgeon.
 Silicone oil is compatible with many, if not all of the major treadmill brands.
 It is suitable for all treadmill models sold within the Fitness Warehouse product universe.

-You can also use Silicone Spray, however, it can dry out a bit quicker compared to silicone oil from a bottle.
-One benefit of using silicone spray is the nozel that comes with the can, it makes the process more user friendly.
+You can also use Silicone Spray, however, as explained in the below video it can dry out a bit quicker compared to silicone oil from a bottle.
+Therefore, it is why some technicians prefer silicone oil.
+However, one benefit of using silicone spray is the nozzle that comes with the can, it makes the process more user friendly.

 Step 1 - Safety first.
 Make sure your treadmill is switched off and unplugged from the wall.